Mary Beth Oliver

 - Narratives can heighten compassion, increase willingness to act

-Reinecke, L., & Oliver, M. B. (under contract).
+Reinecke, L., & Oliver, M. B. (2017).
 Handbook of media use and well-being: International perspectives on theory and research on positive media effects.
 New York: Routledge.

 Oliver, M. B., & Raney, A. (Eds.)
 (2014).
 Media and social life.
 New York: Routledge.